Photo by AngieYeoh/Shutterstock.com

 Remember when planning a road trip meant busting out your best paper maps and highlighting various routes with multicolored pens?
 Today, road trips still bring out the old-school adventurer in all of us, but planning them has certainly become more streamlined.
 Thanks to these travel apps, there are more ways than ever to maximize planning for your next long drive.

 Let’s begin with the free Google Maps app.
-For all intents and purposes, it’s the most multifunctional road trip app available.
-Most know that it provides directions and estimates traffic, but you can also use it to find nearby restaurants, grocery stores, pharmacies, ATMs, and even the cheapest gas station.
+It’s the most multifunctional road trip map app out there, whether you’re looking for directions, the quickest route, a nearby hotel or restaurant (see also: grocery stores, pharmacies, ATMs), and even the cheapest gas station.
 Once you enter a general term in the search bar, the app lets you filter by category.
 If you’re looking for a place to eat, for example, you can narrow your search using a variety of options, including cozy restaurants, group-friendly dining, new restaurants, and cheap eats.
-And when you search for nearby gas stations, the app will tell you how much gas costs at each place, allowing you to select the cheapest fuel.
+When you search for nearby gas stations, the app will tell you how much gas costs at each place, allowing you to select the cheapest fuel.

-If you prefer to simply see where the road takes you, Roadtrippers is probably not for you.
-The website and app asks you to enter your destinations on a map, and then it calculates the best route—and shows you everything you can see and do along the way, including parks, restaurants, and hotels.
-Essentially, it does all of the planning for you—making it a perfect option for those who need a plan but hate doing the legwork.
+Roadtrippers is a do-it-all, know-it-all website and app that asks you to enter your destinations and calculates the best route.
+It shows you everything you can see and do along the way, including parks, restaurants, and hotels.
+Essentially, this road trip planner deals in logistics—making it a perfect option for those who need a plan but hate doing the legwork.

 This is the traffic app to beat all traffic apps.
-While other route-planning apps like Apple Maps and Google Maps can tell you when traffic is about to get bad, the community-sourced Waze provides more information.
-Users give and receive real-time updates on accidents, speed limits, hidden police cars, road conditions, and more.
+While other route-planning apps like Apple Maps and Google Maps can tell you when traffic is about to get bad, the community-sourced Waze provides more of-the-moment information.
+Users give and receive real-time updates on accidents, speed limits, hidden police cars, and road conditions.
 The app also provides a variety of navigation routes, which can be especially handy when you need to take back roads to avoid a brutal traffic jam.

 If, after a long day of driving, you suddenly hit a (figurative) wall and need to stop and rest, this is the service for you.
-HotelTonight specializes in same-day booking at quality hotels.
-You can reserve rooms in advance, but because hotel prices often drop as it gets closer to your stay, you’ll likely end up saving money when you book last minute.
-And if you use the app instead of the website, you’ll save even more with exclusive mobile deals.
+HotelTonight specializes in same-day booking at quality boutique hotels.
+You can reserve rooms in advance, but because hotel prices often drop as it gets closer to your stay, you’ll likely end up saving money when you book at the last minute.
+If you use the app instead of the website, you’ll save even more with exclusive mobile deals.

 Being cooped up in a car for hours on end can often be the worst part of a road trip.
 One solution?
-Consult this GPS-based, crowd-sourced app, which gives local recommendations for nearby outdoorsy activities.
-The app will point you to national parks, good hiking trails, secret swimming holes, and more—and the user reviews are fact checked by The Outbound Collective staff, so you can trust the advice (which is especially important if you’re hiking in an area you don’t know well).
+Consult this GPS-based, crowd-sourced app that gives local recommendations for nearby outdoorsy activities.
+The app will point you to national parks, good hiking trails, secret swimming holes, and more—and the user reviews are fact checked by the Outbound Collective staff, so you can trust the advice (especially important if you’re hiking in an area you don’t know well).

 Can you even call a road trip a road trip if you don’t spend hours playing pointless games?
-From the creators of Ellen Degeneres’s popular Heads Up!, this game app tests your ability to pick real answers to trivia questions—and avoid the fake answers made up by the other players.
-There are four styles of play—the word game “Word Up!” the classic trivia game “Is That a Fact?,” the truth-telling game “And the Truth Comes Out,” and the movie trivia game “Movie Bluff!”
+From the creators of Ellen DeGeneres’s popular Heads Up!, this game app tests your ability to pick real answers to trivia questions—and avoid the fake answers made up by the other players.
+There are four styles of play—the word game “Word Up!” the classic trivia game “Is That a Fact?,” the truth-telling game “The Truth Comes Out,” and the movie trivia game “Movie Bluff!”

-One perk of a road trip is that you can pull over somewhere beautiful for Magic Hour—also referred to as Golden Hour—the term professional photographers use to describe the hour after sunrise or before sunset when the light is at its prettiest.
-This app lets you know exactly when Magic Hour begins and ends each day based on your location, helping you time your stop right.
+One perk of a road trip is that you can pull over somewhere beautiful for Magic Hour, or Golden Hour: the term professional photographers use to describe the hour after sunrise or before sunset when the light is at its prettiest.
+This app lets you know exactly when Magic Hour begins and ends each day based on your location, helping you time your stop just right.
 If you pay $0.99, you can add locations, allowing you to plan for future Magic Hours, too.
-(Magic Hour is only available for Apple Devices, but Google Play offers similar apps for Android users.)
+(Magic Hour is only available for Apple devices, but Google Play offers similar apps for Android users.)

-There so many ways to find and stream new music, but turning on the radio during a road trip adds an element of fun.
+Although there are many ways to find and stream new music, turning on the radio during a road trip adds an element of fun.
 Not only is it nostalgic, but listening to what the local DJ has to say and play also helps you get a feel for the local culture.
 When you hear a song you like but don’t know, open up SoundHound, hit the orange circle, and the app will tell you its name.
 Bonus: The app keeps a dated history of the tunes you identify.